fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Jan 26
 - _Medical Adviser_ 17 (1824), "Dyspepsia" (258 -- top of 260).
+Another _very_ short primary source for today!
+What is dyspepsia and why was it of such concern in the early 19th century?

 - Lisa Haushofer, "Darby's Fluid Meat, Digestion, and the British Imperial Food Supply", 203--216.
-Why was fluid meat, which sounds kind of gross to our modern ears, so interesting in the 19th century?
-How does it represent what's happening with food and technology at the time?
+Why was fluid meat, which sounds kind of gross to our modern ears, so interesting in the middle of the 19th century?
+What was the key scientific debate between von Liebig and Pavy?
+How does it represent what's happening in general with food and science at the time?

 ### Jan 28